bilgeonceken/appprac/README.md

 ###An i wanna learn flask project
 ####Unnecessarily tries to organize a university orienteering team

 how to set up locally:
-1)Clone the repo
+1) Clone the repo
-2)install dependencies (listed in the file named "dependencies")
+2) install dependencies (listed in the file named "dependencies")
-3)execute app.py
+3) execute app.py
-4)go to 127.0.0.1:8000 on your browser
+4) go to 127.0.0.1:8000 on your browser
 Default email   : kambafca@yopmail.com
 Default password: password